NOTE: Some of the information provided contains graphic, medical images which individuals may find upsetting

 How can it be treated?

-At least 50 per cent of fissures heal either by themselves or with non-operative treatment, including application of special medicated cream, use of stool softeners, and avoidance of constipation.
+At least 50 per cent of fissures heal either by themselves or with non-operative treatment, including application of medicated cream, use of stool softeners, and avoidance of constipation.
 Two ointments are commonly used.
-The first is 0.2% GTN (glyceryl tri-nitrate), which may give you a headache as a side effect.
-This can be relieved by taking paracetamol half an hour before using the cream.
+The first is 0.2% GTN (glyceryl tri-nitrate), which may give you a headache as a side effect, but his can be relieved by taking paracetamol half an hour before using the cream.

 The second ointment is Diltiazem and the most common side effect of using this is itching around the back passage.

-These creams are often used for 6-8 weeks.
-After this you see the surgeon again to ensure the fissure has healed.
+These creams are often used for 6-8 weeks, after which you see the surgeon again to ensure the fissure has healed.
 A second course of these ointments may be required.
 Some fissures, if they do not respond to these methods, may require an operation.